Seeing White Light During Meditation

 As meditator and sobriety activist Tokpa Korlo explains in his Mind Talk, one purpose of regular mindfulness practice is to develop love and compassion for others.
 Being rooted in the present moment helps individuals appreciate the beauty of now.
 As a result, they develop an overriding peace of mind and well-being that they naturally want to share with others.
 The ability to mindfully appreciate the power of now is the basis for more active inquiry into the nature of the mind and how best to use the insights gained to benefit others and the world.

 You may possibly have a “white light experience” during your mindfulness or awareness meditation session; just embrace it as a natural part of your practice.
 If you’re practicing mindfulness, you can regard the light as another mental event, acknowledge it, and go back to your practice.
 If you’re practicing awareness meditation, the white light experience can be integrated into your investigation of mind.

 Interested in learning more about mindfulness and awareness meditation?
 Mindworks Meditation Courses have everything you need to get your practice going or enhance the practice you’ve already got.
-Talks, Guided Meditations, contemplations, blogs, and some of the best teachers out there.
 White light experience not included, but welcome.